clelidm/MinCompSpin_BasisSearch128/README.md

 Each of these two datasets can be the one run as an example by commenting/uncommenting the correct datafile choice at the beginning of the `makefile`.

-For hands-on and simple tests of the program, please check the examples in the function `int main()` of the `main.cpp` file.

 [3] E.D.
 Lee, C.P.
 Broedersz, W. Bialek, Statistical Mechanics of the US Supreme Court.
 [J Stat Phys 160, 275–301 (2015)](https://link.springer.com/article/10.1007/s10955-015-1253-6).

 [4] Raw data from [Open-Source Psychometrics Project](https://openpsychometrics.org/_rawdata/) in the line indicated as "Answers to the IPIP Big Five Factor Markers"; [here](https://openpsychometrics.org/_rawdata/IPIP-FFM-data-8Nov2018.zip) is a direct link to the same zipfile.